sarutlaa/tinitiate-aws-glue/markdown/Intro.md

 - Efficient ETL Processes: Enables smooth Extract, Transform, and Load operations, ensuring data is readily prepared for analysis.
 - Optimized Query Execution: Facilitates efficient query execution across datasets, improving data retrieval and analysis.

+### Crawler and Classifier
+* Crawler: A component of AWS Glue that scans various data stores to automatically discover and infer schemas.
+It categorizes data formats and suggests schemas and transformations, populating the Glue Data Catalog with table definitions.

+* Classifier: Identifies the schema of data.
+Upon execution, a crawler activates classifiers to deduce the data's format and schema.
+These classifiers are adept at recognizing a range of file formats and data types, such as JSON, CSV, and Parquet.

 ### Database
 Databases in the AWS Glue Data Catalog function as collections of related Data Catalog table definitions, systematically organized into logical groups.
 This structure supports efficient data catalog organization and streamlines the control of access and permissions across a variety of datasets.